Hugh Allen (conductor): Retirement and death

 At both the Royal College and at Oxford he modernised the curriculum and made the regulations for degrees both more liberal and more exacting.
 He retired from the college in 1937, but his years of work came to fruition in 1944 when Oxford founded a Faculty of Music.

 Allen received many honours, being knighted in the 1920 King's Birthday Honours List and appointed a Commander of the Royal Victorian Order (CVO) in the 1926 New Years Honours List.
 He was promoted to Knight Commander (KCVO in the 1928 King's Birthday Honours List 1928 and to Knight Grand Cross (GCVO) in the 1935 King's Birthday Honours List.

 Besides receiving his Oxford doctorate he was awarded honorary doctorates by the universities of Cambridge (1925), Reading (1938), Sheffield (1926), and Berlin.
 He was an honorary fellow of Christ's College, Cambridge (1926); and in 1937 was Master of the Worshipful Company of Musicians.

 On 17 February 1946, Allen was knocked down by a motorcyclist in Oxford.
 He died of his injuries three days later at Radcliffe Infirmary, aged 76.

 Personal life

-On 2 April 1902, he married Edith Winifred (1877–1966) and together they had one daughter and one son.
+On 2 April 1902, he married Edith Winifred Hall (1877–1966) and together they had one daughter and one son.